-A Palm Grove in Europe?! – Yes, you´ve heard it right.
-Located in the city of Elche, “El Palmeral” has been on my Spanish travel bucket list ever since I moved to Castellon.
-It´s hard to imagine 200 000 palms in the heart of Europe, right?!
-Let me walk you through the exotic palm forest, which has been a part of Elche´s unique urban landscape for over a thousand years…
+Located in the city of Elche, Valencia (Province) this palm grove, called El Palmeral, has been on my Spanish travel bucket list for ages.
+It´s hard to imagine 200 000 palms in the heart of Europe.
+Let me walk you through the exotic palm forest, which has been a part of Elche´s unique urban landscape for over a 1000 years.

 The Palm Grove of Elche

-With more than 200,000 trees, the Palm Grove of Elche is the largest in Europe and was declared UNESCO World Heritage Site in 2000.
+With more than 200,000 trees, the Palm Grove of Elche (El Parmeral in Spanish) is the largest in Europe and was declared UNESCO World Heritage Site in 2000.
 As seen from a distance it may appear to be a palm forest, while it is actually a plantation with agriculture purposes.
 Each of the groves is flanked by rows of palm trees in such a way that when viewed from the air, they form a grid pattern.

 The origins of the Palm Grove date back to the X century when the Arabs relocated the city to its current site.
 The Moorish cultivation methods employed in Elche centuries ago have survived to the present day.

-The Lady of Elche
+4. The Archaeology and History Museum of Elche